eventespresso/ee-addon-circle-nightly/README.md

 ### 1. Clone to a directory on the server you want to use for triggering builds.
 ### 2. Make sure redis and phpredis is installed on the server.
+Calls to github are cached when there are no changes.
+This just prevents any potential rate-limiting from kicking in.
+With a lot of add-ons getting triggered this could be a big deal so caching helps.

 ### 3. Use composer to install

 ```bash